-According to the World Steel Association, global crude steel production for the first three months of 2019 amounted to 288 (277) million tonnes, up 4% compared with the same period in 2018.
-Chinese steel production increased by 9% and steel production in North America rose by 4%, whereas production in the EU-28 decreased by just under 4% compared with the same period in 2018.
+According to the World Steel Association, global crude steel production for the first eight months of 2019 amounted to 1,240 (1,188) million tonnes, up 4.4% compared with the same period in 2018.
+Chinese steel production increased by 9% and steel production in North America by just under 1%, whereas production in the EU-28 decreased by just under 3% compared with the same period in 2018.

-In North America, market prices for heavy plate decreased somewhat during the first quarter, albeit from a high level.
-In Europe, market prices for strip fell during the quarter, whereas those for heavy plate increased somewhat.
-In China, market prices for both strip and heavy plate rose during the first quarter.
+In North America, market prices for heavy plate continued to fall during the third quarter, partly as a result of lower scrap prices.
+In Europe, market prices for both strip and heavy plate fell, especially towards the end of the quarter.
+Also in China, market prices for both strip and heavy plate fell during the quarter.

-In North America, demand for heavy plate is estimated to continue to be good during the second quarter of 2019.
-In Europe, demand is expected to be somewhat weaker.
-Global demand for high-strength steels is expected to remain strong during the second quarter of 2019.
+In North America, demand for heavy plate is estimated to be relatively stable during the fourth quarter of 2019.
+In Europe, underlying demand is expected to be weaker, especially towards the end of the year.
+Global demand for high-strength steels is expected to be somewhat weaker during the fourth quarter, primarily related to Europe.

-Prices realized by SSAB Special Steels during the second quarter of 2019 are expected to be stable compared with the first quarter.
-Prices realized by SSAB Europe and SSAB Americas are expected to be somewhat lower during the second quarter.
-Higher raw material costs, primarily of iron ore, will have a negative impact on margins during the second quarter, mainly for SSAB Europe, but also for SSAB Special Steels.
+Prices realized by SSAB Americas and SSAB Europe during the fourth quarter of 2019 are expected to be lower compared with the third quarter.
+Prices realized by SSAB Special Steels are expected to be somewhat lower during the fourth quarter.